Domain-Aware Machine Learning for Accelerating MILP-Based Motion Planning with Temporal Logic and Chance Constraints: Problem Domain Description

-We evaluate a specific STL problem type, namely the multi-target problem, see Fig. \ref{fig:robot-trajectory}.
-In there, a robot must avoid obstacles (grey) and visit at least one target of each type (color).
-Such a specification is common in real-world applications, e.g., mobile service robots or delivery drones.

-We consider a 2D mobile robot (here described by double integrator dynamics) that must navigate through a field of obstacles (denoted by $\mathcal{O}_i$) and reach at least one target of each color (denoted by $T_i^j$).
-Formally, we have
+\paragraph{Multi-Target Signal Temporal Logic Planning} We evaluate a specific STL task, namely the multi-target problem (see Fig.~\ref{fig:robot-trajectory}).
+In this setting, a robot must avoid obstacles (grey) and visit at least one target of each type (color).
+Such specifications frequently arise in real-world applications, e.g., mobile service robots or delivery drones operating in cluttered environments.
+We consider a 2D mobile robot, where $f$ is modeled by double-integrator dynamics, that must navigate through a field of obstacles (denoted by $\mathcal{O}_i$) and reach at least one target of each color (denoted by $T_i^j$).
+Formally, the STL specification is given by $ \varphi = \bigwedge_{i=1}^{N_c} \left( \bigvee_{j=1}^{N_t} F_{[0,T]} T_i^j \right) \land G_{[0,T]} \left( \bigwedge_{k=1}^{N_o} \neg \mathcal{O}_k \right). $ The cost function $J=\sum_{t=0}^{T-1}\sum_{i=1}^{n_u} \vu_{t,i}$ penalizes the accumulated control effort over time.